Brickskeller: Menu

-The Brickskeller featured beer from around the world as well as a large selection of domestic brews.
+The Brickskeller featured beer from around the world and a large selection of domestic brews.
 The menu included several hundreds of Belgian beers, dozens of varieties of wheat beers like Paulaner, and witbiers such as Hoegaarden.

 It also offered other European brews including Baltic porter Baltica 6 and the Herold microbrew from the Czech Republic.
 The beer list also included Bud Light, Miller, Old Style, Point, Rainier, Henry Weinhardt, Leinenkugel, Yeungling, Rolling Rock, Knickerbocker, Rhinelander, and Stony.

-In 1957 the Brickskeller opened with over 50 beers, which was the world's largest selection of beers at the time.
-It was also the first restaurant to offer a beer list, beer tastings, and real ale in casks.
+In 1957, the Brickskeller opened with over 50 beers, offering a beer list, beer tastings, and real ale in casks.

 The Brickskeller also had more than 50 aged beers and four varieties of mead ("honey wine").
 Its beer cocktail menu featured numerous beer cocktails, including "Maui Mouthwash", which contained Malibu Caribbean White Rum with Coconut, fruit juice, blue curacao, vodka and golden lager, and Smack & Tan.

-In the 1970's, it became a gathering spot for beer can collectors.
+In the 1970s, it became a gathering spot for beer can collectors.
 A customer could ask that the can be opened from the bottom, enhancing its value as a collector's item.

 The Brickskeller served standard American pub food, including spicy chicken wings, mozzarella sticks, potato skins, chicken tenders, and burgers.
 In the 1980s, the Brickskeller introduced buffalo meat burgers and buffalo pizza.

 Other menu items included spinach and artichoke dip, pierogies, spiced shrimp, salad, and sandwiches.
 The staff called the kitchen a "submarine kitchen", putting out an average of over 650 dinners a night.
-The Brickskeller was open for lunch on weekdays, and opened at 6 p.m. on Saturdays and Sundays.
+The Brickskeller was open for lunch on weekdays and opened at 6 p.m. on Saturdays and Sundays.

 Atmosphere

 The Brickskeller had a rustic saloon motif.
 On the lower level, old barrels were made into bar stools.
 Upstairs held beer tastings and could be reserved for special events.
 The Brickskeller added televisions upstairs in 2003 to show March Madness and other sports events.
 The Brickskeller could seat 450 guests on both floors.

-The Brickskeller was located close to Georgetown, George Washington University, and American University.
+The Brickskeller was close to Georgetown, George Washington University, and American University.
 Politicians, Capitol Hill aides, diplomats, local university students, DC residents, and tourists were regular customers.
-Over the years celebrities like Quentin Tarantino, Jerry Seinfeld, members of Pink Floyd, Neil Young, Brooke Shields, and Jim Morrison visited.
+Over the years, celebrities like Quentin Tarantino, Jerry Seinfeld, members of Pink Floyd, Neil Young, Brooke Shields, and Jim Morrison visited.

 It became known as a destination for beer aficionados from around the world.
 The spy Aldrich Ames met with his Soviet counterparts in a dark corner of the dining room.

 Events

-The Brickskeller frequently hosted beer tastings and sponsored other events including a number of educational seminars at the National Geographic Society as well as Smithsonian seminars.
+The Brickskeller frequently hosted beer tastings and sponsored other events, including many educational seminars at the National Geographic Society as well as Smithsonian seminars.
 These seminars drew top experts and speakers, including Bert Grant, Russ Scherer, Fritz Maytag, Ken Grossman, Tomme Arthur, Vinnie CilurO, Aram Avery, Larry Bell, Kim Jordan, Garrett Oliver from Brooklyn Brewery, and Dick Yuengling of D. G. Yuengling & Son.

-Currently, the Bier Baron Tavern hosts stand up comedy acts, educational lectures, and podcasts.
+The Bier Baron Tavern currently hosts stand-up comedy acts, educational lectures, and podcasts after adding the DC Comedy Loft showroom in 2018.